streamich/nmsg-rpc/README.md

     Not bad!
 How are you?
 [Storage event object]

-And now in the first this will appear:
+And now in the first tab this will appear:

     Event: [Storage event object]